 I’m out of here!

-Without regular interaction with confidants like these, digital nomads may end up making bad decisions, the ramifications of which, they will have to suffer through alone.
+Without regular interaction with this type of confidant, digital nomads may end up making bad decisions, the ramifications of which, they will have to suffer through alone.

 The travel-focused digital nomad’s added nightmare

 Travel blogging/writing digital nomads have very publicly boasted about their amazing lives for so long, that honestly sharing about those lives, becomes virtually impossible.
 By the time they get into some type of trouble, and without a compass, travelers always do, their pride and belief in their personal mythology, leaves them adrift.